meilisearch/documentation/learn/advanced/asynchronous_updates.md

 ## Terminate MeiliSearch while a task is being processed

-**Terminating a MeiliSearch instance in the middle of a task is completely safe** and will never adversely affect the database.
+**Terminating a MeiliSearch instance in the middle of an asynchronous operation is completely safe** and will never adversely affect the database.

 MeiliSearch's asynchronous tasks are atomic.
 This means that all operations concerning a specific task are bundled in one transaction.
 If any of those operations fails or is interrupted before reaching its end, nothing is committed to the database.

-What happens to an update task when MeiliSearch is terminated changes depending on the request's `status`:
+What happens to an asynchronous operation when MeiliSearch is terminated changes depending on the request's `status`:

 - `enqueued`: the task will remain enqueued and will be processed as usual
 - `processing`: there will be no consequences, since no part of the task has been committed to the database.
 After restarting, MeiliSearch will treat the task as `enqueued`